This post may contain affiliate links.

 - almonds: See notes about the pecans above.

-- medjool dates: make sure to remove the pits.
-Medjool dates are larger than other dates, so if you use smaller dates, you may need more of them.
+- medjool dates: big sweet dates add the touch of sweetness to this recipe.
+Make sure to remove the pits.
+Medjool dates are larger than other dates, so if you use smaller pitted dates, you may need more of them.

 - vanilla extract

-- cocoa powder: I use unsweetened.
+- cocoa powder: I use unsweetened cocoa powder.
 You can use a dark cocoa powder if you want more of a rich, dark flavor.
+You can also use cacao powder if desired.

 - sea salt: just a touch is all you need!